luvaihassanali/ps-scripts/README.md

 Setup Azure DevOps pipeline to work with on-premises and in the cloud (Power Apps, including Portals) Dynamics 365 solutions using Microsoft.Xrm.Data.Powershell module (and PAC CLI for Portals).

 ### bak-to-cloud
-Backup script with progress bar.
-Deletes files in existing target location and copies source directory.
-Parses files to display accurate file count transfer.
+Backup script with progress bar with two parts.
+The first part deletes files in target location and second part copies specified source directory.
+Parses files to display accurate file deletion count and file copy count for each part of script execution.

 ### dynamics-multi-upload
 Script for Dynamics 365 on-premise solutions to avoid having to manually upload files.
 Created to facilitate upload of client written help guide (Word document converted to HTML page) with ~300 images.